What time is Strictly Come Dancing on tonight?

 But what times are both episodes on this weekend?

-This follows yesterday’s instalment (30 October) that aired at 7.15pm and finished at 8.55pm.
-You can catch up on all of the talking points from last night here.

 Frustratingly, the BBC’s schedules mean that Strictly’s timeslot tends to differ slightly from week to week.
-Next Saturday (6 November), for instance, the main show begins at 6.45pm before concluding at 8.10pm.
+Next Saturday (13 November), for instance, the main show begins at 6.40pm.
+Next Sunday’s results show (14 November) will begin at 7.20pm.

-Next Sunday’s results show (7 November) remains in the same timeslot, however, beginning at 7.15pm and concluding at 8pm.

 Everything you need to know about Strictly’s remaining contestants this year can be found here.